efatmae/efatmae.github.io/_teaching/2019-summer-teaching.md

 location: "Dundee, The UK"
 ---

+<b>My responsibilities was to:<b> <br />
-My responsibilities was to help students with machine learning and Python assignments.
+* Helping students with machine learning and Python assignments.
+* Marking machine learning and Python assignments.

 Heading 1
 ======